Know The Rules

 Incorporating that language into a disclaimer, your website could say:

-The attorneys at Timothy J. Ryan & Associates who respond to questions on this website are providing general information about the law.
+The attorneys at Timothy J. Ryan & Associates pose questions on their wrongful death website that some may confuse with providing free legal advice.
+They have a webpage dedicated to Orange County wrongful death and there are a lot of Orange County specific wrongful death questions as sub headers on the page.
 They are not providing legal advice.
+It is general information that is not specific to any one person’s situation.
 Every person’s situation is different and the law in different jurisdictions is not always the same.
 The same law may apply to different people in different ways, depending on the facts of their cases.
 You can only get legal advice from an attorney who has learned all the relevant facts of your case and who is authorized to practice in your jurisdiction.
 You should not rely on general information as a substitute for legal advice.

 If you are contacted about answering consumer questions for a website that does not provide a similar disclaimer, you should insist that a disclaimer be added to the site and that it be prominently displayed.